jundalisay/superb/content/en/research/jagor/ph/chapter-07b.md

 I sent for some oil, to give me a little light, and something to eat.
 The women brought in some of their relations, who helped to prepare the food and stopped in the house to protect its owners.

-The next morning I crossed the river, teeming with joyous bathers, to Santa Cruz, and hired a boat there to take me across the lake to Pasig, and from thence to Manilla.
+The next morning I crossed the river, teeming with joyous bathers, to Santa Cruz, and hired a boat there to take me across the lake to Pasig, and from thence to Manila.
 A contrary wind, however, forced us to land on the promontory of Jalajala, and there wait for the calm that accompanies the dawn.
 Betwixt the

 ## TRACES OF EARTHQUAKES

 * Erd and Pickering, of the United States exploring expedition, determined the height to be 6,500 English feet (7,143 Spanish), not an unsatisfactory result, considering the imperfect means they possessed for making a proper measurement.

-In the Manillan Estado geographico for 1865, the height is given, without any statement as to the source whence the estimate is derived, as 7,030 feet.
+In the Manilan Estado geographico for 1865, the height is given, without any statement as to the source whence the estimate is derived, as 7,030 feet.
 The same authority says, " the large volcano is extinct since 1730, in which year its last eruption took place.
 The mountain burst into flames on the southern side, threw up streams of water, burning lava, and stones of an enormous size; traces of the last can be observed as far as the village of Sariaya.

 The crater is perhaps a league in circumference, it is highest on the northern side, and its interior is shaped like an eggshell : the depth of the crater apparently extends half way down the height of the mountain."